 Cantidad disponible: Más de 20 disponibles

-Librería: Grand Eagle Retail, Fairfield, OH, Estados Unidos de America
+Librería: Grand Eagle Retail, Bensenville, IL, Estados Unidos de America

 Paperback.
 Condición: new.
 Paperback.
-The devolved and dispersed character of human agency and moral responsibility in the contemporary condition appears linked with the deepening global trauma of 'inhumanism' as a paradox of the Anthropocene.
+The devolved and dispersed character of human agency and moral responsibility in the contemporary condition appears linked with the deepening global trauma of inhumanism as a paradox of the Anthropocene.
 Reclaiming human agency and accountability appears crucial for collective resistance to the unprecedented state of environmental and social collapse resulting from the inhumanity of contemporary capitalist geopolitics and biotechnologies of control.
 Understanding the potential for such resistance in the posthuman condition requires urgent new thinking about the nature of human influence in complex interactional systems, and about the nature of such systems when conceived in non-anthropocentric way.
-Through specific readings and uses of Deleuze's conceptual apparatus, this volume examines the operation of human-actioned systems as complex and heterogeneous arenas of affection and accountability.
+Through specific readings and uses of Deleuzes conceptual apparatus, this volume examines the operation of human-actioned systems as complex and heterogeneous arenas of affection and accountability.
 This exciting collection extends non-humanist concepts for understanding reality, agency and interaction in dynamic ecologies of reciprocal determination and influence.
 The outcome is a vital new theorisation of human scope, responsibility and potential in the posthuman condition.
 Through specific readings and uses of Deleuzes conceptual apparatus, this volume examines the operation of human-actioned systems as complex and heterogeneous arenas of affection and accountability.
+This item is printed on demand.
 Shipping may be from multiple locations in the US or from the UK, depending on stock availability.
 Nº de ref. del artículo: 9781786608239

 Cantidad disponible: 1 disponibles